-^{}Closed with Letter of Admonishment/Caution.
-Note: some Judges were the subject of multiple complaints/investigations and may have appeared before the Board regarding more than one complaint.
+\Closed with Letter of Admonishment/Caution.
+Note: some Judges were the subject of multiple requests for investigation/investigations and may have appeared before the Board regarding more than one request for investigation.

-Concerning complaints received/initiated during the above Fiscal Years, 21 Judges elected to retire/resign after receiving notification that they were the subject of allegations of misconduct or incapacity.
+Concerning requests for investigation received/initiated during the above Fiscal Years, 27 Judges elected to retire/resign after receiving notification that they were the subject of allegations of misconduct or incapacity.